scalar-labs/scalar-terraform/docs/EKSScalarTerraformDeploymentGuide.md

 This document shows how to create a Kubernetes cluster in Amazon Elastic Kubernetes Service (EKS) along with a VPC, a bastion host, and database resources using Terraform scripts.

-The Terraform scripts for creating resources with [scalar-terraform](https://github.com/scalar-labs/scalar-terraform) are available in a separate repository:  [scalar-terraform-examples](https://github.com/scalar-labs/scalar-terraform-examples).

 ## Prerequisites

 * Terraform >= 0.12.x